 The curriculum is designed to give the children a working knowledge of an additional language.
 The program is designed to be colloquial, interesting and useful.
 Students learn shapes, colors and the fundamentals of the language.

 Music and Movement

-The school campus has wonderful playgrounds.
+Our school campuses have wonderful playgrounds.
 Supervised outdoor play takes place during recess, lunch, and after-school hours.
-The campus also houses an outdoor patio with area allocated for a butterfly, vegetable, and herb garden.
+The campuses also house an outdoor patio with area allocated for a butterfly, vegetable, and herb gardens.